People / James Wilkinson

 Two Oregon grapes

-Fort Clatsop, Astoria, OR Lewis describes two species of Oregon grape, and three Clatsop dogs are brought as payment for elk meat.
+At Fort Clatsop near present Astoria, Oregon, Lewis describes two species of Oregon grape, and three Clatsop dogs are brought as payment for missing elk meat.
 In Washington City and Madrid, suspicions grow.

 September 3, 1806